TheHive-Project/TheHiveDocs/TheHive4/Administration/Connectors.md

 - **exclusion.organisations**: list of MISP organisation from which event will not be imported
 - **exclusion.tags**: don't import MISP events which have one of these tags
 - **whitelist.tags**: import only MISP events which have one of these tags
-- **max-age**: maximum age of the last publish date of event to be imported in TheHive
+- **maxAge**: maximum age of the last publish date of event to be imported in TheHive
 - **includedTheHiveOrganisations**: list of TheHive organisations which can use this MISP server (default: _all ("\*")_ )
 - **excludedTheHiveOrganisations**: list of TheHive organisations which cannot use this MISP server (default: _None_ )